IcaliaLabs/pager-api/README.md

 This will create a file under the `initializers` directory called `pager_api.rb`.
 You can easily configure it there to meet your needs.

 By default `pager_api` uses [Kaminari](https://github.com/amatsuda/kaminari).
+Configure the `pager_api.rb` initializer in order to use [WillPaginate](https://github.com/mislav/will_paginate).

 ## Usage

-On your controller where you are providing a paginated collection, where you may have something like:
+In the controller where you are providing a paginated collection, you may have something like this:

 ```ruby
 class UsersController < ApplicationController